okta/okta.github.io/_source/_standards/OIDC/index.md

 Okta provides two types of authorization servers:

-* Okta Authorization Server requires no configuration, and supports single sign-on use cases.
+* Okta Authorization Server requires no configuration, and supports SSO use cases.
-* Custom Authorization Server is configurable, and supports the use of OpenID Connect with Okta's API Access Management, which helps you secure access to your API .
+* Custom Authorization Server is configurable.
+It supports the use of OpenID Connect with Okta's API Access Management, an Okta feature that helps you secure access to your API.

 ## Dynamic Client Registration